“With your help I can advance against a troop; with my God I can scale a wall”

 At the end of the day, my baby and I walked down to the end of our driveway and watched for the bus to return.
 After it was five minutes late, I gripped my cell phone tightly in case the school called with horrible news.

 After ten minutes of being late, I just knew that my daughters had gotten lost and placed on the wrong bus.
 Surely they had been shipped to some other route across the county all because I hadn’t been there to guide them.

 After fifteen minutes of being late, I thought they must have gotten lost in the school hallways and they would be so terrified they wouldn’t be able to tell their name much less their teacher’s name or room number or my name or their address or phone number.
 No one would ever find them.
 My girls would simply be missing in the halls of the school forever . . . all because I wasn’t there to speak for them!

 But eighteen minutes after the bus was supposed to arrive, it finally stopped in front of our home.
 And guess what?

 What’s more . . . they knew their room numbers and their teacher’s names and yes, even how to use the school bathroom.

-Maybe there will be times when they struggle and feel a little lost.
-Then I’ll need to to decide when to step in and rescue them and when to trust that we’ve trained them well enough to manage on their own.
+Maybe there will be times when they struggle and feel a little lost and I will need to navigate the difficult waters of “Mom-dom,” deciding when to step in and rescue them and when to trust that we’ve trained them well enough to manage on their own.

 Even God, the Perfect Father, navigates this fine parental balance between deliverance and training.